lugolabs/books_on_rails/02-styling-the-layout.md

 */
 ```

-I still use Meyer's `reset.css` file - with some tweaks - that you can find aat [github repo]().
+I still use Meyer's `reset.css` file - with some tweaks - that you can find at [his website](http://meyerweb.com/eric/tools/css/reset/).
 It removes margins and paddings, resets new HTML5 elements in older browsers, etc.

 The *layout.css* file is occupied with the high level elements or classes used accross the application: